moritzploss/ex-patterns/README.md

 From the above it may not be entirely obvious why you'd ever need parent capturing, but imagine the following API call (for more information on how to use the `when` function, see below).
-Here you can't pattern match on the response status *and* get access to the response as a whole:
+Here you can't pattern match against the response status *and* get access to the response as a whole:

 ```javascript
 import { when, then, S } from 'ex-patterns';